zhonglin-xu/vimrc/README.md

-# The Panda vimrc
+# The vimrc

 This is my vim configuration.

-## How to installt on Linux or Mac?
+## How to install on Linux or Mac?

 	sh ./install.sh

 ## How to install on Windows?

-Use [gitforwindows](http://gitforwindows.org/) to checkout the repository and run the installation instructions above.
+Use [git for windows](http://gitforwindows.org/) to checkout the repository and run the installation instructions above.
 No special instructions needed ;-)

-## Some screenshots

 ## Included Plugins

-I recommend reading the docs of these plugins to understand them better.
-Each plugin provides a much better Vim experience!

 * [ack.vim](https://github.com/mileszs/ack.vim): Vim plugin for `the_silver_searcher` (ag) or ack -- a wicked fast grep
 * [bufexplorer.zip](https://github.com/vim-scripts/bufexplorer.zip): Quickly and easily switch between buffers.
 This plugin can be opened with `<leader+o>`